christian-cleberg/ios-tasks/README.md

 # LibreTasks

-LibreTasks is currently under development and currently holds a minimally-usable version of the app.
+**NOTICE:** LibreTasks (ios-tasks) is no longer under development and currently holds a minimally-usable version of the app.
+This is the last update and will not be maintained further.

-LibreTasks intends to be a simple open-source tasks app for iOS, written in Swift.
+LibreTasks intended to be a simple open-source tasks app for iOS, written in Swift.

 ## TODO